EricRCorral/express-practice/README.md

-# express-practice
+# Express practice
-Practice with express and zod.
-This is not a REST API because data is saved in memory ( data/movies.json ).
+Practice with Express, MySQL and Zod.